 |75 and over||At any time||Not permitted1||Not permitted2||Not permitted|

-Work test – gainfully employed at least 40 hours in any 30 consecutive day period in the financial year in which the contribution is made.
+Note: to pass the work test you must be gainfully employed at least 40 hours in any 30 consecutive day period during the financial year in which the contribution is made.

 1 The age-based contribution restrictions do not apply to downsizer contributions.